mendes-jc/priceStalker/README.md

 ## Installation

 First, you need to assure that you have Docker and Docker Compose installed in your machine.
-If you need to install it, follow the official guide:
+If you need to install it, just follow the official guides:

 https://docs.docker.com/install/\
 https://docs.docker.com/compose/install/

-After it, just go to the application folder and run:
+After it, follow the **Configuration** guide below and then run:

 ```
 docker-compose up --build